piofthings/hub/technical-design.md

 <h2 id="thehub">The Hub</h2>

-The hub consists of a WebServer in NodeJS running the Mosca MQTT broker.
-Mosca uses Redis as its backing store.
+The hub consists of a WebServer in NodeJS running the Aedes MQTT broker.
+Aedes uses Redis as its backing store.

 It uses a PostgreSQL for data storage.